cockroachdb/docs/frequently-asked-questions.md

 At the lowest level, CockroachDB is a distributed, strongly-consistent, transactional key-value store, but the external API is Standard SQL with extensions.
 This provides developers familiar relational concepts such as schemas, tables, columns, and indexes and the ability to structure, manipulate, and query data using well-established and time-proven tools and processes.
 Also, since CockroachDB supports the PostgreSQL wire protocol, it’s simple to get your application talking to Cockroach; just find your [PostgreSQL language-specific driver](install-client-drivers.html) and start building.

 For more details, learn our [basic CockroachDB SQL statements](learn-cockroachdb-sql.html), explore the [full SQL grammar](sql-grammar.html), and try it out via our [built-in SQL client](use-the-built-in-sql-client.html).
-Also, for insight into how CockroachDB maps SQL table data to key-value storage and how CockroachDB chooses the best index for running a query, see [SQL in CockroachDB](//www.cockroachlabs.com/blog/sql-in-cockroachdb-mapping-table-data-to-key-value-storage/) and [Index Selection in CockroachDB](https://www.cockroachlabs.com/blog/index-selection-cockroachdb-2/).
+Also, to understand how CockroachDB maps SQL table data to key-value storage and how CockroachDB chooses the best index for running a query, see [SQL in CockroachDB](//www.cockroachlabs.com/blog/sql-in-cockroachdb-mapping-table-data-to-key-value-storage/) and [Index Selection in CockroachDB](https://www.cockroachlabs.com/blog/index-selection-cockroachdb-2/).

 ## Does CockroachDB support distributed transactions?